Plan-Recognition-Driven Attention Modeling for Visual Recognition: Evaluation

 When training ER-PDN and the baseline model \cite{girdhar2017}, We feed both models with resized images ($450 \times 450$).
 Note that if there are multiple events simultaneously happening, then some video frames may map to multiple labels.
 For this situation, we copy certain images multiple times, and assign each with a corresponding event label.
 The video down-sampling allows us to increase the variance between each of two frames in our pre-processed dataset, and thereby increase the variance between each of two AMPs in a recognized plan.

-When we train the EP-PDN, we feed four frames as a batch to the pre-trained plan recognition module to generate a $K$-step recognized plan (we set $K$ to five).
+When we train the ER-PDN, we feed four frames as a batch to the pre-trained plan recognition module to generate a $K$-step recognized plan (we set $K$ to five).
 With two consecutive frames, the HOD feature extraction component generates a HoD feature vector, which would be used for searching top-3 AMP indices from the trained AMP cluster library.
 Thus, we could obtain a sequence of three AMP index distributions (each distribution has three AMPs), given an input image batch.
 This is similar to the work \cite{zha2018}.
 This AMP distribution sequence is used as an observed plan, fed into the plan recognition module, which returns a $k$-step sequence of future AMP indices that is most likely to happen (the recognized plan).
-EP-PDN then converts the future AMP indices back to a sequence of motion primitive feature vectors, by using the AMP cluster libraray.
-EP-PDN then feeds these vectors one by one, to generate proper ACFs, and SPMs.
-This is how EP-PDN uses input actions (AMP vectors).
+ER-PDN then converts the future AMP indices back to a sequence of motion primitive feature vectors, by using the AMP cluster libraray.
+ER-PDN then feeds these vectors one by one, to generate proper ACFs, and SPMs.
+This is how ER-PDN uses input actions (AMP vectors).

-To generate a PRDA, EP-PDN also takes an image as input.
-After taking a batch of four consecutive images from a video, EP-PDN uses the first image to generate a BUA, which is then used to generate glimpse for plan recognition.
-And EP-PDN uses the last image, with the generated PRDA and BUA map, to augment the input and predict which event is happening.
+To generate a PRDA, ER-PDN also takes an image as input.
+After taking a batch of four consecutive images from a video, ER-PDN uses the first image to generate a BUA, which is then used to generate glimpse for plan recognition.
+And ER-PDN uses the last image, with the generated PRDA and BUA map, to augment the input and predict which event is happening.